DR. YONG KWON

 Dr. Yong Kwon brings some of the most advanced and extensive training available to Roller Weight Loss & Advanced Surgery.
 Through his esteemed and prestigious educational background, he has proven to possess a passion for offering patients the best possible care and outcomes.
 Dr. Kwon earned his medical degree from the University of Washington School of Medicine in Seattle.
 He completed his residency and served as chief resident at the University of Washington Department of Surgery in Seattle, where he also completed his senior fellowship and served as an acting instructor at the Center of Videoendoscopic Surgery.

-Kwon’s fellowship training emphasized laparoscopic surgery of the stomach, esophagus and in bariatrics, ranging from performing antireflux surgery for gastroesophageal reflux disease to esophagectomy for cancer, all using a minimally invasive approach.
-This advanced method offers his patients fewer complications, less pain after surgery, shorter hospital stays and quicker recovery times.
-His continued dedication and commitment to pursuing additional training, particularly in weight loss and antireflux surgery, reflects his deep passion for watching his patients experience such a life-changing transformation.
+Kwon’s fellowship training emphasized laparoscopic surgery of the stomach and esophagus, and in bariatrics, ranging from performing antireflux surgery for gastroesophageal reflux disease to esophagectomy for cancer, all using a minimally invasive approach.
+This advanced method offers his patients fewer complications, less pain after surgery, shorter hospital stays, and quicker recovery times.
+His continued dedication and commitment to pursuing additional training, particularly in weight loss and antireflux surgery, reflect his deep passion for watching his patients experience such a life-changing transformation.
 Prior to earning his medical degree, Dr. Kwon earned his bachelor’s degree in neurosciences from The Johns Hopkins University in Baltimore, Maryland, where he served as president of The Honor Society for Neuroscience during his senior year.